 The section with text you selected will go into a loading state on the left pane and the new section heading will appear.

-Creating sections from the viewer context menu allows for a more intuitive workflow for reviewers to add sections in the course of their review.
-You can take advantage of the left pane navigation and search to find the section you'd like to create.
+You can create sections directly from the viewer context menu in the course of your review.
+You can use the left pane navigation and search to find the section you'd like to create.

 To create sections from the Contracts Viewer:

-The left pane of the viewer will re-load with your newly created section.
-This section is now a new document in Relativity and is grouped with the parent contract via the Document Parts field.
+The left pane of the viewer will reload with your newly created section.
+This section is now a new document in Relativity grouped with the parent contract via the Document Parts field.

-Note: If the text you select to create new section is part of an existing section, Contracts will auto-adjust the offsets and highlights associated with that existing section so that it will be smaller.
-If the text you select to create a new section covers an entire existing section, that section will be deleted and replaced with your new section.
+Note: If the text you select to create a new section is part of an existing section, Contracts will auto-adjust the offsets and highlights associated with that existing section so that it will be smaller.
+If the text you select to create a new section covers an entire existing section, Contracts will delete that section and replace it with your new section.

 If text is at the beginning or end of a section, you can select it in the viewer and remove it from the section.
 This can be helpful if segmentation mistakenly lumped a page number or footer at the end of a section.